-Nicole Nash of Bloomfield, Kentucky, joined the Archery Trade Association in November 2014 to help introduce retailers to the ATA’s Retail Growth Initiative, which helps retailers develop recreational archery opportunities in their communities.
+Nicole Nash of Mt.
+Eden, Kentucky, joined the Archery Trade Association in November 2014 to help retailers develop recreational archery opportunities in their communities, including their shops.

-Nicole is a lifelong outdoorswoman, and credits her father with instilling her passion for hunting and fishing at an early age.
-She began shooting archery at 22, and spends as much time in the woods and on the water as possible, pursuing deer, waterfowl, turkeys, frogs, crappies and bluegills.
-She often mentors youth hunts for deer and turkeys; and enjoys sketching, painting, gardening and cooking.
+Nash is a lifelong outdoorswoman and credits her father with instilling her passion for hunting and fishing at an early age.
+She began shooting archery in her early 20’s and spends as much time in the woods and on the water as possible; pursuing deer, waterfowl, turkeys, frogs, crappies, and bluegills.
+She often mentors youth hunts for deer and turkeys, and enjoys sketching, painting, gardening and cooking.

-Nicole graduated in 2010 from St. Catharine College in Kentucky with a bachelor’s degree in criminal justice, with a minor in psychology; and a bachelor’s degree in mathematics and liberal arts-natural sciences.
-Before being hired by the ATA, Nicole worked for the Kentucky Department of Fish and Wildlife Resources as a conservation educator in Frankfort.
+Nash graduated in 2010 from St. Catharine College in Kentucky with a bachelor’s degree in criminal justice and a minor in psychology; and a bachelor’s degree in mathematics and liberal arts-natural sciences.
+Before being hired by the ATA, Nash worked for the Kentucky Department of Fish and Wildlife Resources as a conservation educator in Frankfort.
 In that role, she helped organize and conduct fishing activities and field trips for Scouts, 4-H and church groups, at-risk youths, and several civic organizations.
 In 2012 she was hired by the ATA as a contractor to help research and develop Explore Bowfishing.